 9.1 Self Care

 Graduate students are at high risk for depression, anxiety, and other mental health concerns1.
-To help you take care of your mental wellbeing, use the recommendations from Campus Wellness on how How You Can Thrive All Year.
+To help you take care of your mental wellbeing, use the recommendations from GSPA's Graduate Student Wellness resource.
 Whenever you need support, make use of the campus and community support services listed in this section of the TA Handbook.

 9.2 How to Support a Student (from Campus Wellness)